nir0k/FamilyBudget-bot/README.md

 Run main.py to start the bot.
 The bot will be live on your Telegram account, and you can interact with it using the predefined commands.

 ## Docker Support
-This project includes a docker-compose.production.yml file for easy deployment using Docker.
+This project includes a docker-compose.production.yml file for easy deployment usgit ing Docker.

 ## Contributing
 Contributions to the MyFamilyBudget Telegram Bot are welcome.
 Please read our contribution guidelines before submitting your pull request.